-When you file for Chapter 13 bankruptcy, you don’t normally receive a discharge until you complete your repayment plan.
-But a Chapter 13 plan typically lasts three to five years.
-If you experience a significant change in your circumstances during bankruptcy that prevents you from being able to pay off your plan, you may be able to ask the court for a hardship discharge.
-Read on to learn more about the hardship discharge in Chapter 13 bankruptcy.
+When you file for Chapter 13 bankruptcy, you don’t usually receive a discharge until you complete your repayment plan.
+But a Chapter 13 plan typically lasts three to five years, so it’s not uncommon to experience a significant change in financial circumstances.
+If you can’t continue to make your payments, you can ask the court for a hardship discharge.
+Read on to learn more.

-A hardship discharge is essentially a discharge the court grants you before you complete all of the required payments under your Chapter 13 repayment plan.
-In order to receive a hardship discharge, you must file a motion with the court and satisfy all three of the following conditions:
+A hardship discharge is a discharge the court grants you before you complete all of the required payments under your Chapter 13 repayment plan.
+To receive a hardship discharge, you must file a motion with the bankruptcy court and satisfy all three of the following conditions:

 To qualify for a hardship discharge, the change in your circumstances must not be your fault.
-In addition, you must typically show that there is a serious and permanent reason or condition that prevents you from being able to complete your plan (such as a permanent medical condition that arose after filing your case).
+Also, you must typically show that a serious and permanent reason or condition prevents you from completing your plan, such as a life-changing medical condition that arose after filing your case.
 Temporarily losing your job or experiencing a decrease in income is not sufficient.
 In that situation, you might want to consider converting your case to Chapter 7.